timmytheman123/timmytheman123-blooket-stuff/README.md

 # blooket stuffs
-this is for blooket codes that i either made or edited
+This is for blooket codes that I either made or edited (mostly edited)

-features: blooket utility glixzzy scripts :not done:
+Features: Blooket Utility Glixzzy Scripts :not done:

-updates:                                                                                                                                                   i got the blooket utility to load but none of the scripts load into the gui
+Updates:                                                                                                                                                   I got the blooket utility to load but none of the scripts load into the gui